This is an essential workshop series for photographers interested in low light photography.

 What you need to attend

 Your camera should be a DSLR camera (or a Micro 4/3 camera) .
-A tripod is essential for the first and third session some and a cable or wireless release for the first session is useful.
+A tripod is essential for the first and third workshops and a cable or wireless release for the first session is useful.
 If you don't have a tripod I have a limited number that I can loan.

 I'll email out a set of general class notes after the workshop, but during the class we will be doing a lot of shooting.